-FF plans to continue to build-out its leased manufacturing facility in Hanford, California in anticipation of the production of FF 91 series.
+FF plans to continue to build-out its leased manufacturing facility in Hanford, California to commence production of FF 91 series in the third quarter of 2022.
 Additionally, this construction may experience unexpected delays or other difficulties which could further increase costs and/or adversely affect FF's scheduled timeline to manufacture and deliver vehicles.
 Further, manufacturing and assembling components in-house in the Hanford facility does not guarantee that the production of its vehicles will be on schedule.
 Various risks and uncertainties inherent in all new manufacturing processes could result in delays in the production of FF's vehicles, including for example those with respect to:

-- pace of bringing production equipment and processes online with the capability to manufacture high-quality units at scale; - compliance with complex and evolving environmental, workplace safety and similar regulations; - channels to secure necessary equipment, tools and components from suppliers on acceptable terms and in a timely manner; - the ability to attract, recruit, hire and train skilled employees; - quality controls; - a health emergency such as the outbreak of the COVID-19 pandemic, difficult economic conditions and international political tensions, the conflict in Ukraine; and - other delays and cost overruns.
+- pace of bringing production equipment and processes online with the capability to manufacture high-quality units at scale; - compliance with complex and evolving environmental, workplace safety and similar regulations; - channels to secure necessary equipment, tools and components from suppliers on acceptable terms and in a timely manner; - the ability to attract, recruit, hire and train skilled employees;

+- · quality controls;

+- a health emergency such as the outbreak of the COVID-19 pandemic, difficult economic conditions and international political tensions, the conflict in Ukraine; and

+- other delays and cost overruns.

 Production and manufacturing of some of FF's vehicles will be outsourced to a third-party contract manufacturer in South Korea and potentially through a joint venture in China.
+FF is also exploring other potential contract manufacturing options in addition to the contract manufacturer in South Korea.
 If such contract manufacturer or joint venture fails to produce and deliver vehicles in a timely manner for any reason, FF's business, prospects, financial condition and results of operation could be materially harmed.

-FF is outsourcing the manufacturing of some of its vehicles to a third-party contract manufacture in South Korea and may also set up a joint venture in China for vehicle manufacturing, which FF may heavily rely upon.
+FF is outsourcing the manufacturing of some of its vehicles to a third-party contract manufacturer in South Korea and may also set up a joint venture in China for vehicle manufacturing, which FF may heavily rely upon.
+FF is also exploring other potential contract manufacturing options in addition to the contract manufacturer in South Korea.
 Collaboration with third parties for the manufacturing of vehicles is subject to risks that may be outside FF's control.
 FF has yet to enter into any legally binding definitive agreements regarding such third-party contract manufacturers (other than with a third-party contract manufacturer in South Korea) or joint venture, and the parties could revise or terminate the preliminary memorandum of understanding.
 The parties may also not reach agreement on legally binding definitive documents regarding such joint venture, could abandon the related preliminary memorandum of understanding and cooperation agreement and pursue other commercial arrangements (such as contract manufacturing or sale) or could terminate the preliminary memorandum of understanding and cooperation agreement at any time before the definitive agreements are signed.
 Even though the definitive agreement has been signed with the third-party contract manufacturer in South Korea, there remains uncertainty if the manufacturing facility would be build-out as planned or if the parties will cooperate with each other as agreed.
 For example, FF entered into a joint venture agreement with The9 Limited in March 2019 with the intent for the joint venture to serve the China market with capabilities to manufacture, market, distribute, and sell a new model designed for the JV based on concepts of FF 91.
 However, the joint venture has been dormant since then because The9 Limited has never provided the required funding, and as a result, FF has not licensed its IP to the joint venture.